RunxinXu/GIT/README.md

 # Overview

-Code for our ACL 2021 paper 《Document-level Event Extraction via HeterogeneousGraph-based Interaction Model with a Tracker》.
+Code for our ACL 2021 paper 《Document-level Event Extraction via Heterogeneous Graph-based Interaction Model with a Tracker》.

 Will be released soon.